SofieDunt/member-management-app/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/22990100/155874158-1dd760a5-34fa-4c5b-9331-a7884e379c6f.png">

+## 🧭 Walkthrough

+The root of the application, the `App` component (located under src), manages navigation between the screens, deciding which to render.
+The screens are located under the `screens` folder and contain the layout for their screens as well as the logic to dispatch thunks and navigate to other components relevant to that screen (ex. the `AddScreen` contains the logic to dispatch the `addMember` thunk and navigate back to the List screen upon adding a member).
+Under the `components` folder are presentational components that are reused across the screens.

+`theme.ts` contains colors and styled components used across the application.
+The Redux store and reducer are created in `store.ts`.
+Other redux logic, namely the thunks and types, is located under the `ducks` folder.

 ## 🔧 Room for Improvement

 The first thing I'd do is work out the `Jest encountered an unexpected token` error I was getting so that I could build more integration tests.
 Right now, I'm fairly confident in the functionality of the app after writing a few tests for the thunks and interacting with the app in development mode, but having more integration tests would help me find any odd bugs.

 I'd also improve how the app manages redirection, possibly by using URL path routing with [React Router](https://v5.reactrouter.com/web/guides/quick-start) instead of just having a `currentScreen` state in App.
-Though I think `currentState` was sufficient for this project, it would be more intuitive for users to use URL path routing in an actual web application.
+Though I think `currentScreen` was sufficient for this project, it would be more intuitive for users to use URL path routing in an actual web application.
 As part of these improvements, I would work out how to redirect back from the Edit screen to the List screen after editing a user without simultaneously trying to render both at the same time (updating the user triggers a re-render for the Edit screen).

 I'd also make the styling more responsive based on the screen size (probably using CSS media queries).